vincentchemistry/vincentchemistry.github.io/research/index.md

 The ability to selectively recognize biomolecules—such as **carbohydrates**, **lipids**, **peptides**, and **nucleotides**—is vital for understanding biological systems and developing medical diagnostics and therapeutics.

-We design synthetic receptors that use **noncovalent complementarity** to differentiate between structurally similar biomolecules.
+We design synthetic receptors that use **noncovalent complementarity** to selective and effectively bind biomolecules.
 Through thoughtful engineering of recognition motifs, we create systems that mimic biological specificity and function.

 These platforms provide powerful tools for **biological exploration**, **disease detection**, and the development of **next-generation therapeutics**.